 The Department of Criminology and Justice Studies at Drexel University features hands-on career experience, community-based courses, and one of the only curriculums in the U.S. to integrate crime mapping, hot-spotting and intelligence analysis.

 How did the War on Drugs of the '80s and '90s impact urban communities, from street-corner dealing and violence, to overall community health?
 How do so-called Three Strikes laws typically influence the decisions of judges at sentencing?
 How far will the War on Terrorism push the legal boundaries of government surveillance?
-Finally, how is “big data” being used by justice, intelligence or private organizations to identify social networks, assess risk, and make decisions about crime policy and resource deployment?
+Finally, how is “big data” used by justice, intelligence or private organizations to identify social networks, assess risk, and make decisions about crime policy and resource deployment?
 Drexel University's Department of Criminology and Justice Studies empowers students to address these and other issues of crime and justice policy.

-The Department of Criminology and Justice Studies offers two options for students: A four-year, one co-op option; and a four-year no Co-op option.
-While both options exist, we encourage students to take advantage of the co-op program.
+The Department offers a four-year, one co-op option; and a four-year, no co-op option.
+However, we strongly encourage students to take advantage of the co-op program.